-One of the top reasons to visit Alaska is to witness its wild, natural beauty and awesome scenery.
-Reach some of the most incredible (and accessible) vantage points on this 3-day sample trip filled with family-friendly day hikes in the Southcentral region.
+One of the top reasons people come to Alaska is to witness its wild, natural beauty and awesome scenery firsthand.
+Reach some of the most accessible vantage points on this four-day sample trip filled with family-friendly day hikes in the Southcentral region.
 All distances given are one-way.

 Start your day in Anchorage with a hearty breakfast, because you’re about to bag a peak.
 Flattop Mountain is Alaska’s most-climbed mountain, easily identified from town by its namesake flat summit.
 Keep an eye out for moose, wild blueberries, and sometimes even brown or black bears as you hike.
 The trail measures 1.7 miles and is short but steep; the last few hundred feet require both hands and feet to maneuver up the steep, rocky path.
 But if your quads and acrophobia are up for it you can scramble to the wide, flat plateau that marks the top, where on clear days you can enjoy expansive views of Anchorage, Mount Susitna (aka “Sleeping Lady”) and even far-off Denali.

 The starting point for this hike is known as the Glen Alps trailhead.
 If you don’t want to rent a car to make the drive, you can book a group shuttle from downtown Anchorage.
 Once you’re done, return the same way you came and treat yourself to a nice meal in the big city.